roydamari/Endorse/README.md

-How to set it up?
+# How to set it up?
--go to cypress >> integration >> endorse.spec.js
+1. go to cypress >> integration >> endorse.spec.js
--add the all the links of users you want to endorse run command npx cypress open
+2. add the all the links of users you want to endorse
+3. run command npx cypress open